ascoarchitect/wordpress-cognito-sync/readme.md

 ### Tabs

 * Settings: Configure API Gateway URL and API key.
-* Sync Management: Perform full or test synchronization of users and groups.
+* Sync Management: Perform full or test synchronisation of users and groups.
-* Logs: View synchronization logs.
+* Logs: View synchronisation logs.
-* Group Management: Manage synchronization of WordPress roles with Cognito groups.
+* Group Management: Manage synchronisation of WordPress roles with Cognito groups.

-### User Synchronization
+### User Synchronisation
 The API class handles communication with the AWS Lambda function.
-It sends user and group data to the Lambda function for synchronization with Cognito.
+It sends user and group data to the Lambda function for synchronisation with Cognito.

 ### User Flow

 * User logs in to WordPress.
 * The User class checks if the user exists in Cognito.
 * If not, the user is created in Cognito.
-* User data is synchronized with Cognito.
+* User data is synchronised with Cognito.

-### Group Synchronization
+### Group Synchronisation
-The plugin synchronizes WordPress roles with Cognito groups.
-The Admin class manages the group synchronization settings and actions.
+The plugin synchronises WordPress roles with Cognito groups.
+The Admin class manages the group synchronisation settings and actions.

 ### Deployment
 #### Prerequisites